What is Cardiac Dyspnea?

 Your health care provider can learn a lot about your condition by hearing your description of the problem and asking about any other symptoms you may have.

-He or she can also learn a lot by listening to your heart and lungs with a stethoscope, and checking your legs for swelling.
+They can also learn a lot by listening to your heart and lungs with a stethoscope and checking your legs for swelling.

 Tests – Your health care provider may also request one or more of the following tests to help diagnose the problem:

-- A blood test called a hematocrit can detect anemia, a condition that affects the blood’s ability to carry oxygen.
+- A blood test called a hematocrit can detect anemia, which affects the blood’s ability to carry oxygen.

 - A blood test can tell if you have fluid buildup in your lungs.

-- A chest x-ray to detect pneumonia, or inflammation or lung scarring.
+- A chest x-ray to detect pneumonia, inflammation, or lung scarring.

 - An electrocardiogram is a test of your heart muscle that looks for signs of a heart attack.

-- A test called spirometry to measure how much air your lungs can hold and how effectively your lungs can empty and fill with air.
+- A spirometry test measures how much air your lungs can hold and how effectively your lungs can empty and fill with air.
 This test can also tell if you have asthma or emphysema.

-- A test called oximetry to measure the amount of oxygen in the blood.
+- A test called oximetry measures the amount of oxygen in the blood.